-Accounting is concerned with the provision of economic information for both internal and external organisational stakeholders.
-This degree is designed for students who intend to enter the accounting profession and as such contains considerable practical content, as well as essential theory in the various specialisations of Financial Accounting, Management Accounting, Auditing, Taxation and Finance.
+Accounting is concerned with the provision of decision-useful economic information for both internal and external organisational stakeholders, through financial statements and budgeting.
+This degree is designed for students who intend to enter the accounting profession and as such contains considerable practical content, as well as essential theory and critical thinking skills, in the various specialisations of Financial Accounting, Management Accounting, Auditing, Taxation and Finance.
+During your studies, you will also have the opportunity to develop interpersonal skills including communication, leadership and team working, in order to lead people and manage change in organisations.

 Accounting Degree highlights

-Accounting and Finance at Queen’s is ranked 4th in the UK in the Complete University Guide 2017
+Accounting and Finance at Queen's is consistently ranked in the top 10 in the UK by the Times and Sunday Times Good University Guide.

-- Accounting students take part in tailored employability and skills workshops, and business games, where representatives from accountancy firms and professional bodies provide students with information on placement and graduate opportunities.
+- There is an emphasis on helping students improve their skills for employment.
+Accounting students take part in tailored employability and skills workshops, and business simulation games, where representatives from accountancy firms and professional bodies provide students with information on internships and graduate opportunities.

 Internationally Renowned Experts